 Who can participate?

-We are looking to speak with people that:
+We are looking to survey people who

 • Reside in Australia;

 • Are the parent or carer of a school aged dependent (aged 5-18)

 What will I be asked to do?

 If you want to take part in this study, we will ask you to complete a short survey containing questions about topics of sexual literacy, wellbeing, and relationships.
 It will take approximately 20 minutes of your time to be part of this study.